dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 may use the information provided by you to respond to your communication and/or as described in this Privacy Notice.

-* We may use general course data (including quiz or assignment submissions, grades, and forum discussions), and information about your activity on BBlearn, so that we can improve the course.
+* **Course improvement**.
+We may use general course data (including quiz or assignment submissions, grades, and forum discussions), and information about your activity on BBlearn, so that we can improve the course.

 ## Retention of Personally Identifiable Information
 We keep your Personal Data for no longer than necessary for the purposes for which the Personal Data is collected and processed.
 We will use the BBLearn REST interface to facilitate running the class in the current semester.
-And we will use last semester's class to test new scripts.
+We will use last semester's class to test new scripts.
 We may use older classes for testing script changes and new scripts, if needed.
 Comments from the student regarding the assignment, posts on the discussion board, and other data not related to future course development will be deleted at the end of the academic term.

 ## Confidentiality & Security of Personally Identifiable Information
-We will use industry standard physical, technical, and administrative security measures to keep your Personal Data confidential and secure, and will not share it with third parties. except as otherwise provided in this Privacy
-Notice, or unless such disclosure is necessary in special cases, such as a physical threat to you or others, as permitted by applicable law.
+We will use industry standard physical, technical, and administrative security measures to keep your Personal Data confidential and secure, and will not share it with third parties unless such disclosure is necessary in special cases, such as a physical threat to you or others, as permitted by applicable law.
 Because the Internet is not a 100% secure environment, we cannot guarantee the security of Personal Data, and there is some risk that an unauthorized third party may find a way to circumvent our security systems or that transmission of your information